Skip to main content

 info

-• the userset of all users related to the object as "authorized_user"
+• the userset of all users related to the object as authorized_user

-• the userset of all users related to the object as "editor"
+• the userset of all users related to the object as editor

-So anne has to be in the intersection of the usersets (anne has to be both an editor AND an authorized_user), in order for the check on {"user": "user:anne", "relation": "viewer", "object": "document:new-roadmap"} to return {"allowed": true}.
+anne must be in the intersection of the usersets (meaning both an editor AND an authorized_user) for the check on {"user": "user:anne", "relation": "viewer", "object": "document:new-roadmap"} to return {"allowed": true}.

 anne is not a viewer for document:new-roadmap if either of the following is true: